-WHEREAS, Section I Operating Budget Policy 1.7 states "Budget policies will be reviewed as part of the annual budget process" and the Board of County Commissioners have determined a need to update the Financial Policies.
+WHEREAS, Section I Operating Budget Policy 1.7 states "Budget policies will be reviewed as part of the annual budget process" and the Board of County Commissioners has determined a need to update the Financial Policies.

-NOW, THEREFORE, BE IT RESOLVED by the Board of County Commissioners, Nassau County, Florida in regular session duly assembled on the 11th day of October 2010 that the financial policies attached hereto as Exhibit A be adopted effective immediately.
+NOW, THEREFORE, BE IT RESOLVED by the Board of County Commissioners, Nassau County, Florida in regular session duly assembled on the 24th day of October 2011 that the financial policies attached hereto as Exhibit A be adopted effective October 1, 2011.

-BOARD OF COUNTY COMMISSIONERS NASSAU COUNTY, FLORIDA
+BOARD OF COUNTY COMMISSIONERS

+NASSAU COUNTY, FLORIDA